VishavKirat/Spotify_takehome/Readme.md

 1) Change custom variables in .yml and handler.js file to your s3 bucket's name and table names
 2) Run command 'serverless deploy'
-3) Upon adding any file in S3, dynamoDB database will be updated.
+3) Upon adding any file in S3, dynamoDB database will get updated.

 To get the list of the songs:
 ```